Order Now & Get 20% Off!

-The Feast of St. Martin de Porres is celebrated on November 3.
+Celebrate the Feast of St. Martin de Porres on November 3.
 Order now and get 20% Off all products featuring this popular saint!

 Some time after his birth at Lima in Peru, Martin de Porres' parents separated.
 His father left Martin's mother and her young children in poverty.
 Yet Martin demonstrated exceptional generosity to others.
 Martin joined the Dominicans and eventually became a lay brother in the order, clothed in the black and white habit of St. Dominic.